 Chasing a dream isn’t easy.
 All sorts of fears and obstacles stand in our way.
-Add a physical disability that impairs your ability to stand up straight and walk around and you can begin to understand some of the challenges Jackie Conley faces as she chases her dream of starting a non-profit organization to raise disability awareness.
+Add a physical disability that impairs your ability to stand up straight and walk around and you might be able to think that it’s impossible.
+And for some, that is the case which is why some people need supplemental disability insurance.
+You can begin to understand some of the challenges Jackie Conley faces as she chases her dream of starting a non-profit organization to raise disability awareness.
 Today, Jackie joins us to share her inspirational story about how life on crutches and years of cruel torment fueled her desire to end discrimination and increase awareness about disabilities and the people who have them…

 Jackie Conley: My name is Jackie Conley and I am from Boyertown, PA.
 I have a few dreams that I am currently trying to achieve.
 In May 2011, I graduated with a degree in English/Professional Writing, and I am happy to report that after 5 long months of applying to jobs and going on interviews, I recently accepted a position in the marketing field.
 So I can check “get my first real job” off the list.

 Later down the road, though, I really want to delve into my other dream, which is to create a business that aims to support people with disabilities in a way and on a level that other companies do not.
 My goal is to become a thriving nonprofit that seeks to end disability discrimination and increase awareness so that people don’t have as many questions when they encounter people with disabilities.